Types of Submissions

 - Objective and motivation.

-The WorldCIS-2017 will set aside space for those who wish to pursue discussion of a particular topic or issue.
-Interested individuals should submit a proposal not more than 400 words, on or before May 15, 2017.
+The WCST-2017 will set aside space for those who wish to pursue discussion of a particular topic or issue.
+Interested individuals should submit a proposal not more than 400 words, on or before June 15, 2017.
 In addition, the proposal should indicate the duration of the panel discussion (preferred duration is 90 minutes).
 All accepted Panel Discussion proposal will be published in the Conference Proceedings.
-If you are interested in organising Panel Discussion for the WorldCIS-2017, please email your proposal to the firstname.lastname@example.org.
+If you are interested in organising Panel Discussion for the WCST-2017, please email your proposal to the firstname.lastname@example.org.
 Submissions should be in MS Word format.

 - Work-in-Progress Reports or Proposals for Future Research: Incomplete research or ideas for future research in order to generate discussion and feedback in any of the topic areas listed above, or related areas.
 A total of 4 to 6 pages for a work-in-progress reports or proposals for future research including all figures, tables, and references.